The amount the U.S. military spends annually on air conditioning in Iraq and Afghanistan: $20.2 billion, according to a former Pentagon official.

 That's more than NASA's budget.
-It's more than BP has paid so far for damage during the Gulf oil spill.
+It's more than BP has paid so far for damage from the Gulf oil spill.
 It's what the G-8 has pledged to help foster new democracies in Egypt and Tunisia.

-To power an air conditioner at a remote outpost in land-locked Afghanistan, a gallon of fuel has to be shipped into Karachi, Pakistan, then driven 800 miles over 18 days to Afghanistan on roads that are sometimes little more than "improved goat trails," Anderson says.
+To power an air conditioner at a remote outpost in landlocked Afghanistan, a gallon of fuel has to be shipped into Karachi, Pakistan, then driven 800 miles over 18 days to Afghanistan on roads that are sometimes little more than "improved goat trails," Anderson says.
 "And you've got risks that are associated with moving the fuel almost every mile of the way."

 Dollars And Cents